 Blood Sugar Control

 Fasting might help you better control your blood sugar levels.
 This is mostly because fasting helps reduce blood sugar levels.
 In turn, your body becomes more sensitive to insulin.
 Ultimately, this means that your body efficiently delivers glucose in your blood to your cells.

 Enhanced Weight Loss

-By regularly reducing your calorie consumption, you can turn fasting into a highly effective weight loss tool.
+By regularly reducing your calorie consumption, you may be able to turn fasting into an effective weight loss tool.
 In addition to reducing your calorie intake, fasting may also boost your body’s ability to burn fat for energy production.

 Improved Brain Health

-Fasting intermittently has shown the potential to help improve brain health in different ways in various animal studies.
+Fasting intermittently has the potential to improve brain health in different ways, according to animal studies.
 In one study, fasting in mice was shown to help improve brain structure.
-In another study, fasting was shown to improve cognitive function by promoting nerve cell generation.
+In another study, fasting improved cognitive function by promoting nerve cell generation.

-On top of all the above, fasting has been seen to help increase longevity and survival rates in animals.
-In one such study, the lifespan of rats that fasted was seen to be much longer than that of rats that did not fast.
+On top of all the above, fasting may help increase longevity and survival rates in animals.
+In one such study, the lifespan of rats that fasted was much longer than that of rats that did not fast.